zap-zsh/zap/README.md

 plug "zap-zsh/private-repo"
 ```

-It is possible to call `plug` in any interactive shell session to source a file or to download and source a plugin for that particular session.<br>
+It is possible to call `plug` in any interactive shell session to source a file or to download and source a plugin for that particular session.

 :warning: If you call `plug` outside your `.zshrc` file, the plugin you sourced will not be sourced at the next shell reload.

 ## Commands